 The reishi mushroom (Ganoderma lucidum), an edible type of medicinal fungus that has been used for various healing abilities for thousands of years, is a true “superfood.”
 Also known as Ling Zhi in Chinese, these mushrooms are strongly anti-inflammatory and tied to longevity, better immune function and mental clarity — perhaps that’s why they’ve adopted the nickname “king of mushrooms”.
 In Chinese the name for the reishi mushroom represents “a combination of spiritual potency and essence of immortality … it’s tied to success, well-being, divine power, and longevity.
 Among cultivated mushrooms, G. lucidum is unique in that its pharmaceutical rather than nutritional value is paramount.

-Cordyceps has been widely used as an energizing “heal all” in Traditional Chinese Medicine for centuries.
-Of the many benefits, it was mainly used for fatigue, exhaustion, protection of the liver, improving kidney function, alleviating respiratory illnesses and to enhance libido.
-It was also recommended for those with excessive stress, debility, weakness, and lacking strength (mentally and physically).
-Cordyceps is also used to improve energy, endurance, stamina, appetite and disrupted sleep patterns.
+Cordyceps has been widely used as an energizing “heal-all” in Traditional Chinese Medicine for centuries.
+Of the many healing benefits, it was mainly used for fatigue, exhaustion, protection of the liver, improving kidney function, alleviating respiratory illnesses, and enhancing libido.
+It was also recommended for those with excessive stress, frailty, weakness, and lack of strength (mentally and physically).
+Cordyceps is also used to improve energy, endurance, stamina, appetite, and disrupted sleep patterns.

-What’s fascinating about Ashwagandha, and fellow adaptogenic plants, are that they hold this deep intelligence that provides the body what’s needed.
+What’s fascinating about Ashwagandha, and fellow adaptogenic plants, are that they hold this deep intelligence that provides the body with what’s needed for healing.
 For example, if you’re anxious, Ashwagandha will calm you; if you are constantly fatigued, Ashwagandha will boost your energy and stamina.
 To this day, scientists don’t understand how adaptogenic plants can medicinally provide this based on each individual.

 Ashwagandha can help support the immune, cerebral, neurological, endocrine and reproductive systems.
 Clinically proven to help reduce stress, anxiety, and depression, and may increase brain cognition, support thyroid function, support adrenal health, as well as help balance blood sugar levels.